Toubou people: Distribution

 The Toubou people have historically lived in northern Chad, northeastern Niger, and southern Libya.
 They have sometimes been called the "black nomads of the Sahara".
 They are distributed across a large area in the central Sahara, as well as the north-central Sahel.
 They are particularly found north of the Tibesti Mountains, which in Old Tebu means "rocky mountains".
-The first syllable tou refers to the Tibesti Mountains, as known by the natives (touda), and the second syllable bou refers to blood in the Kanembou language; thus, people from the Tibesti region are referred to as Toubou.
-Their name is derived from this.
+The first syllable tou refers to the Tibesti Mountains, as known by the natives (touda), and the second syllable bou refers to blood in the Kanembou language; thus, people from the Tibesti region are referred to as Toubou and their name is derived from this.

 The Teda are found primarily in the Sahara regions around the borders of southeast Libya, northeast Niger and northern Chad.
 They consider themselves a warrior people.
 The Daza live towards the Sahel region and are spread over much of north-central Chad.
 The Daza consist of numerous clans.
-Some major tribes, clans, societies of the Daza, or Gouran, include the Alala, Altafa, Anakaza, Ankorda, Ayya, Sharara, Sharfada, Shuna, Daza, Djagada, Dogorda, Donza, Gadwa, Gaeda, Howda, Kamaya, Kamsoulla, Kara, Ketcherda, Kokorda, Maghya, Medelea, Mourdiya, Nara, Salma, Tchiroua, Tchoraga, Wandala, Wandja, Warba, Warda, Yira and many more.
+Major tribes, clans, or societies of the Daza include the Alala, Altafa, Anakaza, Ankorda, Ayya, Sharara, Sharfada, Shuna, Daza, Djagada, Dogorda, Donza, Gadwa, Gaeda, Howda, Kamaya, Kamsoulla, Kara, Ketcherda, Kokorda, Mageya, Medelea, Mourdiya, Nara, Salma, Tchiroua, Tchoraga, Wandala, Wanja, Warba, Warda, and Yira among others.

 The Daza cover the northern regions of Chad such as the Bourkou, the Ennedi Plateau, the northern Kanem, the Bahr el Gazel in the south and also the Tibesti mountains and the neighbouring countries.
 There is a diaspora community of several thousand Daza living in Omdurman, Sudan and a few thousand working in Jeddah, Saudi Arabia.

 The Toubou people's approximate distribution.
-Historically the map included northern Nigeria within the Kanem-Bornu kingdoms and the royal families of these two kingdoms of Maghya (Magomi) origins and it is one of the ancient Toubou tribes from whom many tribes descended as well as the map covered the northeastern Jaghbub oasis right next to Egypt's border and Jufra region in northwest Libya and this is where the Maghya lived before migrating south.
-Tazirbu, Jalu, and Awjila are three oases in southeast Libya named by Toubou, after the Kufra (Tazir) oasis to the north, and the entire southeast region of Libya was known as Tazir in Toubou, and many more.
-They are predominantly found near the Tibesti massif in Chad, particularly to its north and west.